laravel-auto-presenter/laravel-auto-presenter/README.md

 ## Field restriction

-You can restrict the fields available on the presenter to be a smaller, limited set that was originally available on the resource object your presenter is managing.
+You can restrict the fields available on the presenter to be a smaller, limited set that was originally available on the wrapped object your presenter is managing.
 To do this, define the $exposedFields protect variable on your presenter class:

 ```php
 class PostPresenter extends BasePresenter